 Some programs will pay you based on the results of other affiliate marketers you refer, in what's called a two-tier program.

-The frequency and method of payment varies as well.
+The frequency and method of payment vary as well.
 Most programs pay their affiliates monthly, although a few pay more frequently.
 Some require that affiliate earnings reach a specific threshold, which can be as low as $25 or as high as $100.
-Some programs don't have a threshold at at.
+Some programs don't have a threshold.
 There are programs that pay through direct deposit into your bank, but a vast number pay through PayPal.

 Pros of an Affiliate Marketing Business:

 - Low start-up costs: Most affiliate programs are free to join.
 Since the affiliate company takes care of providing the service or product, there is no inventory or supplies for you to worry about.